 Slide program on the evening of Friday, NOV 18.
 7-FULL DAYS: $3299.
 (Non-refundable deposit: $500; see details below.)
-Limit: 10/Openings: 1.
+Limit: 10/Sold Out/Wait List only.
 Co-leaders: Robert O’Toole & Jim Heupel.
 Geese, cranes, ducks, sunrises, sunsets, and blast-offs.
 Live, eat, and breathe photography with one of (if not the) world’s premier photographic educators at one of his very favorite locations on the planet.
 Plus great co-leaders and top-notch Photoshop instruction.
 Please see terms and deposit info below.

 With my ever-shrinking teaching schedule and all the specialty trips sold out, this trip may well represent a rare opportunity to learn from the best, so do not wait too long before sending your deposit.
 Clemens van der Werf who was on this year’s Bosque trip is already registered for next year.
 If you missed the Photographer Experience Quiz and the Mystery Photographer & Experience Level Revealed! posts on the blog, you will surely want to check them out to see what Clemens has accomplished in less than a single year of bird photography.
 And how!